 - Reduces your net worth.
 You need to keep enough assets to care for yourself throughout a long or extended retirement or illness.

 Same facts in Example 1, but your spouse agrees to "split" the gift—basically this means he or she agrees to let you use part of his or her exclusion for the year.
-A husband, for example, could give $26,000 to his son without triggering the gift tax if his wife agrees not to give the son any gift that year.
-Although no tax is due in this situation, the husband would be required to file a gift tax return indicating that the wife had agreed to split the gift.
+One spouse, for example, could give $28,000 to his son without triggering the gift tax if the other spouse agrees not to give the son any gift that year.
+Although no tax is due in this situation, the first spouse would be required to file a gift tax return indicating that the second spouse had agreed to split the gift.

 Only individuals file Form 709: U. S. Gift (and Generation-Skipping Transfer) Tax Return—there's no joint gift tax form.
-If a husband and a wife each make a taxable gift, each spouse has to file a Form 709.
+If a both spouses each make a taxable gift, each spouse has to file a Form 709.